rapidez/image-resizer/README.md

 ]) }}" />
 ```

-## How it's working
+## How it works

 Images are downloaded from the media url and stored in `/storage/app/public/<store>/resizes`.
-Because of the symlink created with `php artisan storage:link` the files are publicly availabe and because the route is the same as the path; the webserver first tries to serve the file if it exists, otherwise it will go through PHP to resize and create it.
+Because of the symlink created with `php artisan storage:link` the files are then publicly available.
+Because the route is the same as the path, the webserver first tries to serve the file if it exists, otherwise it will go through PHP to resize and create it.

 ## Deleting resizes